 The official address is: Le Gallerie dell’Accademia, Campo della Carità, Dorsoduro 1050, 30123 Venezia

-The gallery is located directly on the bridge – Ponte dell’Accademia – about 20 minutes walk from Santa Lucia railway station or Piazzale Roma.
+The gallery is located directly on the bridge – Ponte dell’Accademia – about a 20-minute walk from Santa Lucia railway station or Piazzale Roma.

 Those who want to enjoy the journey over the Canal Grande, no matter if from the station or from the Lido, take the Vaporetto line 1 or 2.
 Get off at the ferry terminal ‘Accademia SX‘.